tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `MaxBullets` (default 8192): Controls the maximum number of bullets, assuming `LimitBullets` is true.
 * `FewerExtraShootingBullets` (default 0): Controls whether something like Triple + Fire shoots 7 or 12 bullets.
 Keeping this setting off is a significant change (and performance hit), so that's why this is an option instead of always doing more bullets.
 Remember, Shotgun + Blast goes from 4+16 to 5×16 bullets; that's a lot!
 * `ShootingCooldown` (default 100): Controls the tanks' shooting cooldown.
 Set to 0 for superfast shooting.
 * `PowerupDurationBaseTime` (default 500): Controls the base time of powerups.
-Currently does nothing.
 * `DisableTraps` (default 1): Prevents traps from activating.
 Does nothing since traps don't exist but might in the future.
 (They existed in JS Tanks.)
 * `RestrictTankTurning` (default 0): Prevent the tanks from turning while moving.
-A stupid option, but maybe you like it, I won't judge.
+A strange option, but maybe you like it, I won't judge.
 * `NoTankAcceleration` (default 0): Tanks no longer accelerate.
 Only added because JS Tanks had this option (which only had the option because there was a time before tank acceleration existed).

 ## CONTROLS